realaravinth/nullchapter.github.io/content/_index.md

 {{< figure src="/BugBounty.png" caption="Bug Bounty Webinar" title="> null_" alt="> null_">}}

-Mr. Shashank, a security analyst in a reputed firm was here to give a talk on Building a Career in Ethical Hacking and Bug Bounties.
+Mr Shashank, a security analyst in a reputed firm was here to give a talk on Building a Career in Ethical Hacking and Bug Bounties.
 He has amassed quite a fortune through bug bounties during his college years.

 **December 2020**